WeblateOrg/weblate/docs/api.rst

     :param language: Translation language code
     :type language: string
-    :>json object component: component object, see :http:get:`/api/components/(string:project)/(string:component)/` :>json integer failing_checks: number of units with failing check :>json float failing_checks_percent: percetage of failing check units :>json integer failing_checks_words: number of words with failing check :>json string filename: translation filename
+    :>json object component: component object, see :http:get:`/api/components/(string:project)/(string:component)/` :>json int failing_checks: number of units with failing check :>json float failing_checks_percent: percetage of failing check units :>json int failing_checks_words: number of words with failing check :>json string filename: translation filename
-    :>json integer fuzzy: number of units marked for review :>json float fuzzy_percent: percetage of units marked for review :>json integer fuzzy_words: number of words marked for review :>json integer have_comment: number of units with comment :>json integer have_suggestion: number of units with suggestion :>json boolean is_template: whether translation is monolingual base :>json object language: source language object, see :http:get:`/api/languages/(string:language)/` :>json string language_code: language code used in the repository, this can be different from language code in the language object
+    :>json int fuzzy: number of units marked for review :>json float fuzzy_percent: percetage of units marked for review :>json int fuzzy_words: number of words marked for review :>json int have_comment: number of units with comment :>json int have_suggestion: number of units with suggestion :>json boolean is_template: whether translation is monolingual base :>json object language: source language object, see :http:get:`/api/languages/(string:language)/` :>json string language_code: language code used in the repository, this can be different from language code in the language object